VictorPelaez/coral-reef-optimization-algorithm/README.md

 _Contact point:_ [cro_developers@googlegroups.com](cro_developers@googlegroups.com)

 If you want to develop CRO library with us, we will be pleased to work with you on this project.
-Ask for be added to the email group.
+Ask to be added to the email group.